| Staying Aliveby Ken Montague

 or counteracted, leaving an increased population which was just a little

+too large to be supported by the remaining business activity.
 In 1840, Guelph secured a big advantage for itself by becoming the administrative

 centre for a new District of Wellington, which extended all the way to